 720P (Quality Preset 1): 54 FPS

-At 720P, quality preset 1, I was able to get excellent frame rates.
-The game was able to maintain near 60 FPS on an Intel UHD 630 on these settings.
+At 720P, quality preset 1, I got excellent frame rates.
+The game maintained near 60 FPS on an Intel UHD 630 on these settings.

-Conclusion: The game can certainly be played on an integrated graphics card like the Intel UHD 630, given that you keep the quality settings to a bear minimum.
+Conclusion: The game can certainly be played on an integrated graphics card like the Intel UHD 630, given that you keep the quality settings to a bare minimum.

-Playing the Wow Shadowlads on a Mid Range NVIDIA GTX 1050Ti
+Playing the Wow Shadowlands on a Mid-Range NVIDIA GTX 1050Ti

 The following are the results.